phillycommunitywireless/phillycommunitywireless/content/en/merch.md

 Check out the latest Philly Community Wireless swag!

 When you purchase your favorite PCW items, all proceeds directly support our work to provide internet access to all.
-Rep PCW and let people know that you support community-led internet in Philadelhpia.
+Rep PCW and let people know that you support community-led internet in Philadelphia.

 Items are screen-printed or embroidered locally.
 If you have any questions about our products, send us an email at info@phillycommunitywireless.org.